Thermal Hall Effect in the Kitaev-Heisenberg System with Spin-Phonon Coupling

 Figures~\ref{Fig:fig3}(d) -~\ref{Fig:fig3}(f) plot the thermal Hall conductivity $\kappa_{xy}/T$ as a function of temperature $T$ for several different values of $g$.
 Interestingly, $\kappa_{xy}/T$ has distinct temperature dependences in different magnetic states.
 We examine $\kappa_{xy}/T$ at various values of $\alpha$ and find that $\kappa_{xy}/T$ has three and two extrema in the AFM Star and extended zigzag staes, respectively. $\kappa_{xy}/T$ could have either one or two extrema in the canted zigzag state, depending on the value of $\alpha$.
-While it is challenging to quantitatively compare to experiments, we note that the temperature-dependent $\kappa_{xy}/T$ in the canted zigzag state is qualitatively consistent with that measured in $\alpha\text{-RuCl}_3$~\cite{Yokoiscience2021} (see the inset of Fig.~\ref{Fig:fig3}(e)). $\kappa_{xy}/T$ in the intermediate temperature regime ($1.2\mathrm{ A}>T>0.3$ A) has been significantly changed by the spin-phonon interaction for all these three states.
-Recently, it was proposed that $\kappa_{xy}/T$ in the intermediate temperature regime exhibits the universal scaling with the exponential form $\mathrm{e}^{-T/T_0}$, where $T_0$ is proportional to the bandwidth~\cite{YangPRL2020}.
-While our results also show a similar universal behavior in the intermediate temperature regime, the change in $\kappa_{xy}/T$ arises from the change in the energy gap and the Berry curvature, rather than the bandwidth.
+While our predicted $\kappa_{xy}/T$ is much smaller than that in $\alpha\text{-RuCl}_3$ (see supplementary material~\cite{Supple}), we note that the temperature-dependent $\kappa_{xy}/T$ in the canted zigzag state is qualitatively consistent with that measured in $\alpha\text{-RuCl}_3$~\cite{Yokoiscience2021} (see the inset of Fig.~\ref{Fig:fig3}(e)).
+Although it would be interesting to study the microscopic mechanism for this similarity~\cite{YangPRL2020}, such a study is beyond the scope of our work. $\kappa_{xy}/T$ in the intermediate temperature regime ($1.2\mathrm{ A}>T>0.3$ A) has been significantly changed by the spin-phonon interaction for all these three states.